exercism/kotlin/exercises/practice/pig-latin/.approaches/introduction.md

 There are many ways to solve Pig Latin.
 One approach is to look up values from [HashSet][hashset]s.

+## General guidance

+At the time of writing only four rules need to be handled, but if they have similar output, they don't need to be handled completely separately.

 ## Approach: `HashSet` lookup

 ```kotlin